FRBNY-DSGE/SMC.jl/docs/src/smc.md

 ## SMC Main Function

 You can use SMC to estimate any Bayesian model.
-This requires (1) parameters and their associated prior distributions (2) data (3) a likelihood function.
+This requires (1) parameters and their associated prior distributions (2) data (3) a log-likelihood function.
 These three ingredients are the only inputs into the smc driver.

 `smc(loglikelihood::Function, parameters::ParameterVector, data::Matrix)` function.